 Fees and expenses can be deadly for retirement accumulation success

 If you are someone who is trying to protect your retirement savings, keeping track of this volatile market is not fun.
 To assist and help, you may have selected a financial advisor.

 I have always found it very odd that the choice of a type of financial advisor could have nothing to do with what they want their financial professional to do for their money.
-When I ask my clients what kind of financial professionals do you want I get all kinds of answer.
-Some say “I want some with a degree in finance, or I want someone with lots of experience.”
-A common response is “I want a professional who will pick up the phone when the market is crashing.”
+When I ask my clients what kind of financial professionals you want, I get all sorts of answers.
+Some say, “I want someone with a degree in finance, or I want someone with lots of experience.”
+A typical response is, “I want a professional who will pick up the phone when the market is crashing.”

-The answer is important because fees associated with any financial planner can diminish your account plus a planner not in step with your goals by showing safety and security as an option is a warning sign.
+The answer is important because fees associated with any financial planner can diminish your account.
+A warning sign is a planner is not in step with your goals by showing safety and security as an option.

 Burton Malkiel, a Princeton University Professor of Economics and author of a Random Walk Down Wall Street, wrote the sad truth about three kinds of financial planners.

 - Those who don’t know they don’t know